 Our approach to calculating the bulk NAV discount is set out below.
+We have also published the Bulk Charging Working Group cost template which breaks down all of our avoided costs.

 3.1 Relevant starting point

 - The starting point is our wholesale volumetric charge - We exclude the standing charge as this relates to the cost of the meter and associated maintenance which is provided by the NAV - Our standard wholesale charge is the same for both residential and business customers and so we do not need to use a menu based approach